Generalized pseudo Kaehler structures: Introduction

-On a pseudo-Riemannian 4-manifold of neutral signature $(+,+,-,-)$ there are analogs for most of the notions in the Riemannian case.
-In particular, one can consider compatible complex structures and there is a good notion of self-duality, unlike in the Lorentzian case.
-Many results in the neutral setting are similar to results in the Riemannian case but there are also important differences.
-In this note we develop the notion of a pseudo-bihermitian structure which was considered also in the physics literature, see \cite{L1}.
-We show that, in the same way as in the Riemannian case, it can be related to (twisted) generalized pseudo-K\"ahler structures (Section 3) as well as to holomorphic Poisson structures (Section 4).
-As a byproduct of Example 1 in Section 4 we also obtain that any holomorphic line bundle on the 3-dimensional complex flag manifold is a holomorphic Poisson module with respect to a Poisson structure of a special type.
-In Section 5 we provide a list of all compact complex surfaces which might carry pseudo-bihermitian structures.
-It contains the list of bihermitian surfaces obtained in \cite{AGG} and the examples given in Proposition 6 are "complementary" to the bihermitian ones.
-While any Kodaira surface does not admit generalized K\"ahler structures \cite{A, AGu}, it admits a generalized pseudo-K\"ahler structure, as it is shown in Section 5 by means of a construction in \cite{Hit1,G1}.
 We consider also some other differences between the Riemannian and the neutral setting.
-The first one is related to the basic observation that on a 4-dimensional vector space two complex structures $J_+$ and $J_-$ with the same orientation are compatible with a positive-definite inner product iff $J_+J_-+J_-J_+=2pId$ for a constant $p$ with $|p|<1$.
+The first one is related to the basic observation that on a 4-dimensional vector space two complex structures $J_+$ and $J_-$ inducing the same orientation are compatible with a positive-definite inner product iff $J_+J_-+J_-J_+=2pId$ for a constant $p$ with $|p|<1$.
 The same holds for structures compatible with a split-signature inner product, but this time $|p|>1$.
-The difference appears when the above identity is considered globally on a 4-manifold.
+The difference appears when the above identities are considered globally on a 4-manifold.
 If $p$ is a function with $|p|<1$ at each point, then there always exists a unique conformal class of positive-definite metrics compatible with $J_+$ and $J_-$.
-However we show in Section 5 that there are compact 4-manifolds admitting two such structures $J_+$ and $J_-$ with $|p|>1$ at every point which are not compatible with a global pseudo-Riemannian metric, despite the fact that locally such a metric always exists.
+However we show in Section 7, Example 3 that there are compact 4-manifolds admitting two such structures $J_+$ and $J_-$ with $|p|>1$ at every point which are not compatible with a global pseudo-Riemannian metric, despite the fact that locally such a metric always exists.
 Another difference comes from the fact that there is a naturally defined null-plane distribution on any pseudo-bihermitian manifold, which is totally real with respect to both complex structures.
-We show in Section 6 that under a mild restriction this distribution is an Engel structure, which is a good analog of a contact structure in dimension four \cite{V}.
+We show in Section 8 that, under a mild restriction this distribution, is an Engel structure, which is a good analog of a contact structure in dimension four \cite{V}.